Johnny Martorano: Criminal career

 After graduating from high school, Martorano turned down seven football scholarships and instead stayed in Boston.
 Hanging out in the Combat Zone, Martorano fell under the guidance of Stephen Flemmi, and by the age of 25 was an active mobster.
 He committed his first murder at 24, when he allegedly killed Patriarca crime family made man Robert S. Palladino, who was going to testify in a case involving the murder of prostitute Barbara Sylvester in his father's restaurant.

-Ralph DeMasi, a Boston mobster incarcerated in White Deer Township, Pennsylvania, would later write to the courts that when he was driving down Morrissey Boulevard with fellow Irish mobster William (Billy) O'Brien in 1964, Martorano pulled up in a car alongside them and gunned down O'Brien, shooting him seventeen times with a machine gun and wounding DeMasi.
+Ralph DeMasi, a Boston mobster incarcerated in White Deer Township, Pennsylvania, later wrote to the courts that when he was driving down Morrissey Boulevard with fellow Irish mobster William (Billy) O'Brien in 1964, Martorano pulled up in a car alongside them and gunned down O'Brien, shooting him seventeen times with a machine gun and wounding DeMasi.
 In his letter about the events that almost led to his death he wrote, "I thought someone was taking target practice at us.
 It was my good friend John Martorano."

 Martorano rapidly became one of the Winter Hill Gang's most prolific enforcers under the tenures of Howie Winter and Whitey Bulger.
-In January 1968, after Hubert "Smitty" Smith, an African-American man, helped mobsters Rocco Lammattina and John Cincotti beat up Flemmi in an after-hours saloon, Martorano confronted Smith at the saloon the night after the beating.
-Despite being ignorant of the circumstances behind Flemmi's beating, Martorano challenged Smith and questioned him about the altercation between Lammattina and Cincotti versus Flemmi.
+In January 1968, after Hubert "Smitty" Smith, an African-American man, helped mobsters Rocco Lammattina and John Cincotti beat up Flemmi in an after-hours saloon, Martorano confronted Smith at the saloon the next night.
+Despite his ignorance of the circumstances behind Flemmi's beating, Martorano challenged Smith and questioned him about the altercation between Lammattina and Cincotti versus Flemmi.
 When recounting Smith's responses, Martorano said, "He (Smith) kept giving me the wrong answers.
 He didn't give me any respect.
 All he had to say was 'I didn't know he was your friend, I'm sorry.'
 That's all he needed to say."
-After Smith failed to answer Martorano's challenge satisfactorily, Martorano tracked Smith to a car on Normandy Street in Dorchester.
+After Smith did not answer Martorano's challenge satisfactorily, Martorano tracked Smith to a car on Normandy Street in Dorchester.
 Smith was accompanied by a 19-year-old woman, Elizabeth Frances "Liz" Dickson, and a 17-year-old boy, Douglas Barrett.
 Martorano walked up to the car and killed all three occupants with his .38-caliber snubnosed revolver.

 On March 8, 1973, Martorano machine gunned 30-year-old bartender Michael Milano to death as he was driving in the Brighton neighborhood of Boston after mistaking Milano for a rival gang leader, Al Notarangeli.
 Milano drove a Mercedes-Benz similar to Notarangeli's and wore a fur coat like the one Notarangeli wore.
-Milano's friend, Louis Lapiana, and Lapiana's girlfriend, Dianne Sussman, were also wounded in the shooting.
+Milano's friend, Louis Lapiana, and Lapiana's girlfriend, Dianne Sussman, were wounded in the shooting.
 Lapiana was left paralyzed until his death in 2001.
 The Winter Hill Gang held a fundraiser for Lapiana at Chandler's bar after the shooting without disclosing to him that it was them who had shot him.